 So why have I made this change?

-I think its for the potential reward and control this trading method brings.
+I think it’s for the potential reward and control this trading method brings.

 An Increase in your fund is all well and good if you’re an investor.
-But if you’re full-time with a leveraged fund then I feel results need to be dynamic.
+But if you’re full-time with a leveraged fund, then I feel results need to be dynamic.
 A small increase or even doubling the fund isn’t good enough.
 As conceited as that sounds, I am looking for a regular monthly income for us, not a fund.

-With regard to trading time:
+About trading time:

 You may see, in some promotional writings on trading, statements like “earn millions in only 15 minutes a day”.
-The old saying ‘if its too good to be true…’ comes to mind.
-My experience is part time effort gives you part time results.
+The old saying ‘if it’s too good to be true…’ comes to mind.
+My experience is part-time effort gives you part-time results.
 Recently I have gone from part-time to this Monday to Friday:

-travel to office for 9am
+travel to the office at 9 am

-9am to 11am live trade
+9 am to 11 am live trade

 Review trades, maybe tennis and lunch

-1pm to 4pm live trade
+1 pm to 4 pm live trade

 Review trades then travel home

-9pm (most evenings) review end of day close signals
+9 pm (most evenings) review end of day close signals

 What are we trading?

 Ten financial currency pairings; four of the major indices, plus gold, silver and oil; and about ten of Nick’s top companies.
 That seems light but its more than enough.
 We specialise.
-Over the last couple of weeks of starting this routine we have found that the currency pairings are all we have been able to manage.
+Over the last couple of weeks of starting this routine, we have found that the currency pairings are all we have been able to manage.

 Your initial capital is safe.
 I’ve spent my own money with the dips I mentioned.
 And my own money in the few weeks learning by mistakes the new method.
-Paper trading only goes so far, you learn by your mistakes through trading real money!
+Paper trading only goes so far, you learn from your mistakes through trading real money!